Yews to Eucalypts

 Source .
 Trove NLA.
 “The Argus”

 * Not quite sure what connection Cave had to Platten Hall.
 Platten Hall was owned by the Gradwell family.
-This was located in Drogheda, but the Mohan family had not connection to it unless they were tenants of the Gradwell family nearby?
+This was located in Drogheda.
+The Mohan family had no connection to it.
+They might have been tenants of the Gradwell family nearby.

 By 1935 John had purchased a chicken farming property on Clark Road Springvale.
 John and Mary had moved to what was then the rural area of Melbourne’s fringes.
-This was not an oddity as much of Clarke Road in Springvale from the 1920’s through the 1930’s was a well known chicken and egg producing area for Melbourne.
+This was not unusual.
+Much of Clarke Road in Springvale was well-known for chicken and egg production during the 1920s and 1930s in Melbourne.
 John was listed as a Farmer and Mary as Home Duties.
 Not long after this John left Mary on the farm and returned to Melbourne.
 He did however maintain workers to work the farm.
 Mary at the time did not keep good health.

 Mrs. Moss Snr., of Clarke Road, Springvale South, died suddenly on Monday afternoon, and deep sympathy is felt toward the bereaved.
 7 June 1939, The Dandenong Journal.